wso2/docs-choreo-dev/en/docs/quick-start-guides/build-your-first-cloud-native-application-with-choreo.md

     }
     ```
 To fix the JWT error response, you must enable passing the security context to the backend service through API management.
-You can proceed to the next section to fix the JWT error and publish the service.
+You can proceed to the next section to fix the JWT error and test the service once again.

-## Step 4: Publish the service
+## Step 5: Fix the JWT error and retest the service

-To fix the JWT error and publish the service, follow the steps given below:
+To fix the JWT error and test  the service once again, follow the steps given below:

-### Step 4.1: Fix the JWT error

 1. In the left navigation menu, click **Manage** and then click **Settings**.
 2. Under **API Settings**, click **Edit**.